teganbroderick/random_artifact/README.md

 ```
 $ git clone https://github.com/teganbroderick/random_artifact.git
 ```
-Change directories
+Change directories:
 ```
 cd random_artifact
 ```
-Start the server
+Start the server:
 ```
 rails server
 ```
-Navigate to http://localhost:3000/ in your browser to view the app
+Navigate to http://localhost:3000/ in your browser to view the app.

 #### SMS Feature <br>
 Set up a Twilio account and configure your Twilio number.
 Follow the steps in [this turorial](https://www.twilio.com/blog/2016/04/receive-and-reply-to-sms-in-rails.html) to add your credentials to `credentials.yml.enc` and set up `ngrok`.
 You should now be able to text your Twilio number and recieve artifact information on your phone when the rails server is running.